 A skilled seven-footer whose fundamental soundness and team-first approach carved out a solid NBA career amid a family of basketball giants.

-Tyler Zeller operated in the paint with the quiet efficiency of a seasoned craftsman.
-At North Carolina, he was the reliable anchor for Roy Williams' Tar Heels, evolving from a role player on a national title team as a freshman to the ACC's most dominant big man as a senior.
-His college career was a model of steady progression, capped by sweeping the conference's top player awards.
-The NBA offered a different challenge, where Zeller's high-IQ game and soft touch around the rim made him a valuable rotation player for several teams.
-He never sought the spotlight, instead mastering the subtle arts of setting screens, rolling to the basket, and making the smart, quick pass.
-His career is a family affair, part of the first trio of brothers to all be selected in the first round of the NBA draft.
-While his brothers Cody and Luke had their own paths, Tyler's nine-season run stands as a testament to the lasting value of fundamental skill and professional preparedness in a league often dazzled by athleticism alone.
+Tyler Zeller, at North Carolina, evolved from a role player on a national title team as a freshman to the ACC's most dominant big man as a senior.
+He swept the conference's top player awards.
+In the NBA, his high-IQ game and soft touch around the rim made him a valuable rotation player for several teams.
+He mastered setting screens, rolling to the basket, and making the smart, quick pass.
+His nine-season run is a testament to fundamental skill.
+He is part of the first trio of brothers all selected in the first round of the NBA draft.

 1981–1996